 Math Warm-Ups on the Whiteboard

-File this under quick and easy math activities!
-Using your classroom whiteboard and writing quick math word problems on the board can be a great way to work those little minds, and it doesn’t take much more than your marker and a few ideas … which we have plenty of!
+File this under quick and easy: Using your classroom whiteboard and writing quick math word problems on the board can be a great way to work those little minds, and it doesn’t take much more than your marker and a few ideas.
+Fortunately, our teacher team has plenty of those for you …

 Play Who Am I using numbers